Program led by former Broadway performer and regional professionals.

 Performance Career Seminar is designed to prepare upper-level students for careers in the field of musical theatre and opera.
 Team-taught by musical theatre professionals from the community, the seminar will expose students to a variety of subjects including audition preparation, networking, and professional etiquette.
 By the end of the seminar, students will articulate a mission statement for their careers balancing a biblical worldview with professional ambition and personal giftedness.

 An introduction to drama as a performing art with emphasis upon physical movement and the use of voice in the development of characterization, this class serves as a functional approach to the basic techniques of acting with an in class performance final.

 This course will enable the student to safely rehearse and perform effective acts of violence for the dramatic stage.
-Additional focus will be given to freeing the body for natural and believable creative response by utilizing “The Viewpoints”.
-The Viewpoints is a technique of improvisation that grew out of the post-modern dance world.
+Additional focus will be given to freeing the body for natural and believable creative response by utilizing “The Viewpoints,” a technique of improvisation that grew out of the post-modern dance world.
 The Viewpoints allows a group of actors to function together spontaneously and intuitively to generate bold, theatrical work quickly.
-It develops flexibility, articulation and strength in movement and makes ensemble playing really possible.
+It develops flexibility, articulation and strength in movement and makes ensemble playing possible.

 1. APPLY TO LBC BY COMPLETING OUR ONLINE APPLICATION.